Retirement Retired Life

 lordn/Adobe senior couple sitting on the bench looking at tablet computer

-You may have met your goal to retire, or even retire early, but remember that the chunk of cash for retirement needs to last you for decades.
+You may have met your goal to retire, but remember that the chunk of cash for retirement needs to last you for decades.

-Be prudent with your spending and think hard about whether you want to spend your cash on certain purchases before you take out the money for them.
+If you want to enjoy a stress-free retirement, be prudent with your spending and think hard about whether you want to spend your cash on certain purchases before you withdraw the money.

 Lucrative, Flat-Rate Cash Rewards